-The biggest three things are 1) to create incredibly large negative incentives to force companies to start doing best practices regarding data security.
+The biggest three things are 1) to create incredibly large negative incentives to force companies to do best practices regarding data security.

 We can also 2) stop allowing courts to sideswipe any of these data losses by forcing individuals to only have a claim if they can show direct harm, because in many cases that harm will not come for years or decades after the actual data breach.

-And finally 3) we need to focus a large step on education regarding how data is collected and used.
+And finally, 3) we need to focus a large step in education regarding how data is collected and used.
 More people should know the amount of information that companies, and especially advertisers and trackers, have on them.
+They should be able to purge it at will, and companies should be liable for any data they do hold that is stolen.
 Many times, the amount of information can piece together a person’s entire life, which in this new interconnected world is levels of dangerous that none of us had previously considered possible.

-One thing is absolute (Sorry, Sith’s): As long as neither of these three things are fixed, we can expect to see more data breaches in the future.
+One thing is absolute: As long as neither of these three things are fixed, we can expect to see more data breaches in the future.
 And as data becomes more and more important, these breaches will become more and more catastrophic.

 The time for us to get active and start fighting these misuses of sensitive data is a decade ago.
 But we can still make up for lost time now.